-The train has been a consistently reliable form of travel both within and between many nations for centuries, and one that’s still actively used by travellers today.
-China is one of those nation that thinks so too, which a considerable rail system which is spread over the vast expanses of the country.
-If you were told to picture the image seen within a typical Chinese train, odds would have it that you’d be cast with scenes of smoke-filled carriages, stacks of bodies piled on top of each other, chickens running loose and deafening yells of intensely ranting Chinese.
+The train has been a consistently reliable form of travel across many nations for centuries, and one that’s still used by travellers today.
+China shares the same opinion too, with a considerable rail system that is spread over its vast territories.
+If you were told to picture the scene inside a typical Chinese train, odds are you’d see smoke-filled carriages, stacks of bodies piled on top of each other, chickens running loose and deafening yells of intensely ranting locals.
 But what’s it really like?

 What Kind of Trains Are They?

-Naturally a booming up and coming superpower such as China have multiple choices when it comes to train travel.
-Forget your trailers of safety-lacking carriages swaying heavily over the edges of the tracks.
-The selection of trains are as modern as you’ll find in any other developed nation.
+Naturally a booming up and coming superpower such as China has plenty of choices when it comes to train travel.
+Though you might expect endless lengths of safety-lacking carriages swaying heavily from side to side, you’d be wrong.

-The trains are essentially broken down into two categories; High-speed trains and the not-so-fast trains.
-The trains are further catagorized by different letters.
+Chinese trains are essentially broken down into two categories; High-speed trains and not-so-fast trains.
+The trains are further categorized by different letters.

-For the high speed trains they’re categorised as G, D and C trains, G being the fastest and travelling the longest distances with few stops, C being the opposite.
+For the high-speed trains, they’re categorised as G, D and C trains, G being the fastest and travelling the furthest distances with fewer stops, C being the opposite.

-The slower ones become more of a mine-field.
-Starting with Z, T and K. The first of which travels directly, with more stops added as you go down the letters.
-You then have the less spectacularly labelled ordinary trains which will pull up at almost each stop.
-There will also be some special trains such as L, which runs during peak travel seasons, and Y known as the tourism train which runs for the same reason.
+The slower ones become more of a minefield to figure out.
+Starting with Z, T and K, Z trains travel directly, with more stops added as you go down the letters.
+You then have the less spectacularly labelled ordinary trains which will pull up at almost every station.
+There are also some special trains such as L and Y, which run during peak travel seasons.

 How Much Ground Do They Cover?

-Just to illustrate the magnitude of the rails coverage, just the bullet trains connect over 500 Chinese cities across 33 provinces.
-It is infact the largest high speed rail worldwide, even boasting the longest high-speed route from Beijing to Hong-Kong.
+Just to illustrate the extent of the railway’s coverage, the high-speed trains alone connect over 500 cities across 33 provinces.
+It is in fact the largest high-speed rail worldwide and even has the longest high-speed route from Beijing to Hong Kong.

 What Kind of Seats Can I Get?

-Each type of train will have their own levels of luxury based on a price scale.
+Each type of train has its own levels of luxury based on a price scale.
 The high-speed trains offer a nice basic 1st, 2nd and even Business class for the rich amongst you.
-Even the lowest 2nd class seats provide an amble amount of leg-room and surprising amount of comfort.
+Even the lowest 2nd class seats provide an ample amount of leg-room and a surprising amount of comfort.

-Keep heading down the price scale and you’re met with the seating option which consist of non-reclineable seats in incredibly close contact with your fellow passengers and next to no real level of comfort.
+Keep heading down the price scale and you’re met with the seating option which consists of non-reclinable seats in incredibly close contact with your fellow passengers and next to no comfort at all.

 What’s the Price?

-Well the good news is that its definitely a hell of a lot cheaper than the equivalent flight.
-Even the most expensive train ticket on the high-speed trains wouldn’t come near the equivalent flight.
+Well, the good news is that it’s definitely a hell of a lot cheaper than the equivalent flight, even for high-speed trains!
 For trips around 2 hours long the prices for the cheapest tickets might not even stray over 20 RMB.

-Naturally the price will depend on the type of train and class you select.
-Let’s take a typical route as an example i.e. Beijing -> Shanghai
+Naturally, the price will depend on the type of train and class you choose.
+Let’s take a typical route as an example, Beijing to Shanghai.

-Typically, the cheapest high-speed tickets will be around 3 times more expensive than the equivalent on the other train.
-Bearing in mind, the price is due to the time needed being 3 times less.
-Another important point to consider is these prices remain constant up until departure, regardless of the amount of tickets remaining.
+Typically, the cheapest high-speed tickets will be around 3 times more expensive than regular trains.
+Though that seems a little steep, the trains are also 3 times as fast, so its a fair trade.
+Another important point to consider is these prices remain constant up until departure, regardless of the number of tickets remaining.

 Which Train Should I Pick?

-The main point to consider when deciding on which train is how much time do you have to spare.
-Yes, the high-speed trains are 3 times more expensive, however, in some cases we’re talking about a ticket which will go from 20 yuan (about £2) to 60 (about £6), so not exactly breaking the bank.
+The main point to consider is how much time do you have to spare.
+Yes, the high-speed trains are 3 times more expensive, however, in some cases, we’re talking about a ticket which will go from 20 RMB (about £2) to 60 RMB (about £6), so not exactly breaking the bank.
 When you’re facing 21 hours on a slow train when it could take you 8 hours in comfort on the high-speed option, it becomes tempting.
-Despite this it’s not that much of an ordeal to sit on the low-class train for anything up to 8-10 hours, depending on how busy it is.

-The other question would be; which class?
+The other question is, which class?
 On the high-speed option, 2nd class is more than good enough.
 Spending any more on a higher class would be frivolous and a waste of valuable travel money.
-The slower trains are another story, it again all depends on time.
-Are the train seats comfortable?
-No. With a near vertical backrest, little cushioning and incredibly close quarters with the other passengers makes sure it isn’t.
-However, it’s not unbearable.
-If you’re the rugged type of traveller, it’s easily do-able.
-Admittedly its not going to be the best journey you’ve ever had, but when saving some cash equals more future travels, you can suck it up.
+The slower trains are another story, which again depends on time.

-If the train peaks over about 12 hours travel time, especially travelling through the night, I’d highly recommend getting a bed.
+If the train peaks over about 12 hours of travel time, especially travelling through the night, I’d highly recommend getting a bed.
 Despite it costing about double the price of a standard seat, the level of comfort and privacy is multiplied by 10.
-Without doubt it’s the most comfortable way I’ve travelled during all my time on the road.
+Without a doubt, it’s the most comfortable way I’ve travelled during all my time on the road.

 Train vs Flight